 A famous man once uttered the sweet words, “It ain’t hoarding, if all your gear is cool!”
 I could not agree more.
-As a documented gear junkie, I am asked my opinion on many expensive useful (or useless) items….fly rods, Big Green Eggs, cowboy boots, coolers, etc. In general, I am a believer in Quality over Quantity.
-I would rather have less volume of higher quality equipment.
-I find the equipment easier to use, clean, and maintain.
+As a documented gear junkie, I am asked my opinion on many expensive toys … fly rods, Big Green Eggs, cowboy boots, coolers, etc. In general, I am a believer in Quality over Quantity.
+I would rather have less equipment that is easier to use, clean, and maintain.
 Obviously, the faster I can set up … the faster I can serve … the faster I can clean up … the faster I can get to the next event!
 No need for complexity when simplicity will do.

 - I do not cook in bear country.
 A bear resistant cooler is of no benefit to me.
 If I did cook in bear country, I would spend my money hiring Tom Hardy’s character from The Revenant to protect me from the bears;

 - I do not need to keep ice for five days;

 - I prefer my cooler contents to have more value than my cooler;